NanoComp/meep/doc/docs/Download.md

 # Download
 ---

-The latest development sources are available on [GitHub](https://github.com/stevengj/meep).
+The latest development source is available on [GitHub](https://github.com/stevengj/meep).

-The latest release of Meep is **version 1.3** which can be downloaded from:
+The current stable release is **version 1.3** which can be downloaded from:

 -   <https://github.com/stevengj/meep/releases>